-Optic Nerve Damage
+Optic Nerve Damage (non-hereditary)

 Optic nerve damage impacts vision at the most fundamental level causing severe vision loss.
 The optic nerve is like a cable of more than a million tiny electrical wires, or nerve fibers each carrying a part of the visual information to the visual cortex in the brain.
 If these nerve fibers become damaged, the brain doesn't get all the vision information and our sight becomes blurred.